-If you have only a limited time in Anchorage, these are my top recommendations to ensure you get a taste of everything the city has to offer.
+If you have only a limited time in Anchorage, these are my top 12 recommendations to ensure you get a taste of my home city.

-One of the most important things to remember when visiting Anchorage is that you are on Native land.
-Please always support a Native-owned business, purchase only authentic Native art (it will say), or learn about the city from the perspective of its original inhabitants when you can.
+One of the most important things to remember when visiting Anchorage is that you are on Indigenous land.
+Please support a Native-owned business, purchase only authentic Native art (it will say), or learn about the city from its original inhabitants’ perspective when you can.

-If you are looking to do a walking tour of Anchorage, book with AK Finest, you will be guided by a Native who sits on a Tribal Council, learning about Native culture and history and how it relates to the Anchorage area – all while seeing the highlights of the city.
-You’ll even be invited in to see one of Alaska’s finest Native art collections at the Alaska Native Hospital.
+If you want to take a walking tour of Anchorage, book with AK Finest.
+You will be guided by a Native who sits on a Tribal Council, learning about Native culture and history and how it relates to the Anchorage area – all while seeing the city’s highlights.
+You’ll even be invited to see one of Alaska’s finest Native art collections at the Alaska Native Hospital.

-And if you are looking for a tour operator to help you plan an authentic Alaskan experience, then book with Native-owned Downtown Tour Group.
-As a life-long Alaskan, Russ only recommends ethical and locally owned businesses for an authentic Alaskan experience.
-Don’t miss his sunrise/sunset Anchorage Wildlife Tour!
+And if you are looking for a tour operator to help you plan an authentic Alaskan experience, book with a Native-owned Downtown Tour Group.
+Don’t miss Russ’ sunrise or sunset Anchorage Wildlife Tour!

 I’ve got loads more recommendations for learning about Native culture in the culture section – so don’t miss those ideas for more options.

-Flat Top is one of the most famous hikes in Anchorage, and maybe even all of Alaska, but it’s renowned for a reason.
-Flat Top offers the best bird’s eye view of Anchorage, including Denali on a clear day, numerous mountain ranges and the sparkling inlet.
-If you are an avid hiker, then you can head up the trail to the peak for a view that stretches as far as the eye can see.
-Don’t worry if you’re not a hiker though because connected to the parking lot is an easy and flat 1km loop for views that are just as good.
+Flat Top is one of the most famous hikes in Anchorage, maybe even Alaska, but it’s renowned for a reason.
+Flat Top offers the best bird’s eye view of Anchorage.
+From the peak, you can spot numerous mountain ranges, the sparkling inlet, the Anchorage skyline, and even my hometown of Eagle River!
+If you are lucky, you can see Denali on a clear day.
+If you are an avid hiker, you can head up the trail to the peak for a view that stretches as far as the eye can see.

-Flat Top is a bit hard to access, but the drive is worth it.
-If you have a rental car drive to the Glen Alps Trailhead and be prepared to pay $5 in cash.
+Flat Top is hard to access, but the drive is worth it.
+If you have a rental car, drive to the Glen Alps Trailhead and be prepared to pay $5 in cash.
 If not, you can take the Flat Top Shuttle that will get you from downtown Anchorage and back.
-If you are planning on hiking to the top, save a few hours to give yourself time to hike and take in the view.
+If you plan on hiking to the top, save a few hours to give yourself time to hike and take in the view.
 There is some rock scrambling toward the very top, and it might not be the best option for non-hikers.

 3. Ride or Walk the Coastal Trail

-The Tony Knowles Coastal Trail is a stretch of a shared bike and walking trail that goes from the heart of downtown along the coast.
+The Tony Knowles Coastal Trail is a shared bike and walking trail that runs from the heart of downtown and winds along the coast.
 There are chances to see wildlife, including moose and sea birds.
 As you progress along the path, the view looking back on Anchorage gets better and better.
-Rent some bikes from Pablo’s Bike Store near Elderberry Park, the start of the trail, or go it alone on your own two feet.
+Rent some bikes from Pablo’s Bike Store near Elderberry Park at the start of the trail, or go it alone on your own two feet.
 If you’re walking, I suggest going from Elderberry Park to West Chester Lagoon.
 If you’re on a bike, then I recommend going all the way to Kincaid Park.

-If you prefer to do things in a group or with a local expert, then book a group bike tour of the Coastal Trail with all your equipment included.
+If you prefer to do things in a group or with a local expert, book a group bike tour of the Coastal Trail with all the equipment you’ll need, included.
 This tour comes with a local guide, so you’ll learn about the history of the earthquake and be in the know about all our mountains and nature.

 If you’re the type that likes to ride and then cool off with a beer, then this all-day bike and beer tour is for you.
-This tour starts the day with a bike ride along the coastal trail and ends with a behind the scenes tour of some of Anchorage’s breweries with 12 samples.
+The tour starts the day with a bike ride along the coastal trail and ends with a behind-the-scenes tour of some of Anchorage’s breweries with 12 samples.
 Honestly, beer and scenic outdoor adventures make my top list of best things to do in Anchorage, so this is like a dream combination!

 4. Drink Craft Beer

 Did someone say beer?
 If you know me, you know by now that even though I live in Munich, the thing that I miss the most about Alaska is the craft beer.
-Did you know that we have over 50 breweries, including one of the northernmost breweries in the world?
+Did you know we have over 50 breweries, including one of the world’s northernmost breweries?
 Pretty cool, huh?
 You’ll find dozens of those breweries in our largest city, Anchorage.
-To avoid drinking and driving, stay downtown and check out 49th State Brewing.
-If you have a DD or want to invest in Lyft, head over to our Industrial District and check our Midnight Sun, King Street, and Double Shovel and sample beer in their taprooms.
-Broken Tooth Brewing found at Moose’s Tooth is also tasty – you can buy a growler to keep on hand in your hotel room.
+Stay downtown and check out 49th State Brewing to avoid drinking and driving.
+If you have a designated driver or want to invest in Lyft, head to the Industrial District, visiting the tap rooms of Midnight Sun, King Street, and Double Shovel.
+Broken Tooth Brewing, found at Moose’s Tooth, is also tasty – you can buy a growler to keep on hand in your hotel room.

 If your whole group wants to sit back and relax and not pay for Uber or be DD, then book yourself a guided tour.
-The Anchorage Craft Brewery Tour includes 12 samples, three brewery stops, including Anchorage’s oldest brewery, guided commentary on the history, and Anchorage’s thriving beer culture.
-If a train ride in Alaska is on your bucket list, then combine visiting Anchorage and Talkeetna breweries with a scenic train ride between the two locations.
+The Anchorage Craft Brewery Tour includes 12 samples, three brewery stops, including Anchorage’s oldest brewery, and guided commentary on the history of Anchorage’s thriving beer culture.

 The Alaska Railroad is hands down one of my favorite things to do in the Anchorage area.
-It is a great way to get out of Anchorage for the day and ride one of the most scenic railways in the U.S. – and maybe even the world if I am honest.
+It is a great way to get out of Anchorage for the day and ride one of the most scenic railways in the U.S. – and maybe even the world, if I am honest.
 My suggested route is to take the train from Anchorage to Girdwood and spend the day exploring my favorite town in the extended Anchorage area.
-You can take the Girdwood Tram, drink craft beer, go hiking, or go to the spa at the Alyeska Hotel before returning to Anchorage the same day.
-I also recommend the Glacier Discovery for a hop on hop off glacier excursion.
-You can book your Alaska Railroad tickets online.
+You can take the Girdwood Tram, drink craft beer, go hiking, or go to the Nordic Spa at the Alyeska Hotel before returning to Anchorage the same day.
+I highly recommend the Glacier Discovery whistle-stop train for a customizable day trip to see wildlife and glaciers and explore the off-the-beaten paths.

 6. Grab the Museum Pass

-Anchorage has a few museums that are top-notch, with two, in particular, rising to the top, the Anchorage Museum, and the Alaska Native Heritage Center.
+Anchorage has a few top-notch museums, with two, in particular, rising to the top, the Anchorage Museum and the Alaska Native Heritage Center.
 Take advantage of seeing both with the Alaska Culture Pass, which is only $32 and includes a shuttle service that will take you between these two museums.

-The Anchorage Museum takes you back in time through Alaska’s Indigenous, Russian, and U.S. history, culture, art, geology, and natural history.
-You’ll even find local modern art and also rotating Smithsonian exhibits.
+The Anchorage Museum takes you back in time through Alaska’s Indigenous, Russian, and U.S. history.
+You’ll find exhibits featuring culture, local art, geology, natural history, and even rotating Smithsonian exhibits.